grubcowboy/bd-bot/README.md

 $ npm run dev
 ```

-### Development
+### Client Development

-To quickly develop using a mock Discord API run:
+To quickly develop the frontend using a mock Discord API, only run:
 ```
 $ cd client/
 $ npm run local